Unimodular Hyperbolic Triangulations: Circle Packing and Random Walk: Characterisation of the CP type

+This proof considers separately three cases, depending on the number of ends of $G$.
+First, by combining Proposition 6.10 and Theorem 8.13 of \cite{AL07}, we have the following.

-\begin{prop}[\cite{AL07}] Let $(G,\rho)$ be a unimodular random rooted graph.
+\begin{prop}[\cite{AL07}] Let $(G,\rho)$ be an ergodic unimodular random rooted graph.
 Then $G$ has one, two or infinitely many ends almost surely.
 If $(G,\rho)$ has infinitely many ends almost surely, it is invariantly non-amenable. \end{prop}

 We rule out the case of infinitely many ends by showing that local limits of finite planar graphs are invariantly amenable.
-We first recall the celebrated Lipton-Tarjan Planar Separator Theorem \cite[Theorem~2]{LT80} (which can also be proved using circle packing \cite{MTTV97}).
+Recall the celebrated Lipton-Tarjan Planar Separator Theorem \cite[Theorem~2]{LT80} (which can also be proved using circle packing theory \cite{MTTV97}).

-\begin{thm}[\cite{LT80}] There exists a universal constant $C$ such that for every $m$ and every finite planar graph $G$, there exists a set $S\subset V(G_n)$ of size at most $Cm^{-1/2}|G|$ such that every connected component of $G_n \setminus S$ contains at most $m$ vertices. \end{thm}
+\begin{thm}[\cite{LT80}] There exists a universal constant $C$ such that for every $m$ and every finite planar graph $G$, there exists a set $S\subset V(G)$ of size at most $Cm^{-1/2}|G|$ such that every connected component of $G \setminus S$ contains at most $m$ vertices. \end{thm}

 \begin{corollary} Let $(G,\rho)$ be the local limit of a sequence of finite planar maps $G_n$ and suppose $\E[\deg(\rho)]<\infty$.
 Then $(G,\rho)$ is invariantly amenable and hence has at most two ends. \end{corollary}